 No, that would be sane.
 This, because it is Kansas, must always be about Principles: the city repealed the law in order to force the cash-strapped county to deal with the problem, to make an absurdist point about how it is Not Their Problem.

 The Topeka City Council on Tuesday voted to repeal the city’s law against misdemeanor domestic battery, the latest in a budget battle that has freed about 30 abuse suspects from charges.

 One of the offenders was even arrested and released twice since the brouhaha broke out Sept.
 8.

 It started when Shawnee County District Attorney Chad Taylor announced that a 10 percent budget cut would force him to end his office’s prosecution of misdemeanor cases, almost half of which last year were domestic battery cases.

 With that, Taylor stopped prosecuting the cases and left them to the city.
-But city officials balked at the cost.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+But city officials balked at the cost.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Tuesday’s 7-3 vote to eliminate the local domestic violence law was designed to force Taylor to prosecute the cases because they would remain a crime under state law.

 Hooray for principled indifference!
 May violence now reign in Topeka for a thousand years, to save a couple bucks.
 [McClatchy]